kathrinannaotte/haplovalidate/README.md

 Installation

 Before installing haplovalidate you need to make sure that all the dependencies are available.
-Please make sure to get latest haploReconstruct from github https://github.com/popgenvienna/haploReconstruct
+Please make sure to get the latest haploReconstruct from github https://github.com/popgenvienna/haploReconstruct

      R (>= 3.6.0)
      psych (>= 1.8.12)